Bribers, Bribers on The Chain, Is Resisting All in Vain? Trustless Consensus Manipulation Through Bribing Contracts: Conclusion and Future Directions

 In this work, we demonstrated that the features enabling scalable, permissionless blockchains -- namely expressive smart contracts and efficient consensus mechanisms -- can be repurposed to create novel attack vectors.
 We designed, implemented, and evaluated three trustless bribery contracts ($\mathsf{PayToAttest}$, $\mathsf{PayToExit}$, and $\mathsf{PayToBias}$) that allow an adversary to undermine core consensus properties in Ethereum.
 Our initial game-theoretic analysis of the $\mathsf{PayToExit}$ market quantifies the practical incentives for validators to participate in such attacks.

 Our findings open several promising avenues for future research: \begin{description} \item[Anonymity and Privacy] The details of our bribery contracts (\eg participants, validator indices, and bribe amounts) are public.
-These could be concealed using confidential transaction schemes~\cite{bunz2020zether} and zero-knowledge proofs to increase the stealth of such attacks. \item[Additional Bribery Contracts] The interface we developed,~\cf~\Cref{fig:bribe_interface}, can be used to implement other known bribery attacks, such as a $\mathsf{PayToInclude}$ contract that pays proposers to include or censor specific transactions~\cite{berger2025economic,wahrstatter2024blockchain,wang2023blockchain}. \item[Game-Theoretic Extensions] Our analysis of the $\mathsf{PayToExit}$ market serves only as a starting point.
+These could be concealed using confidential transaction schemes~\cite{bunz2020zether} and zero-knowledge proofs to increase the stealth of such attacks. \item[Additional Bribery Contracts] The interface we developed,~\cf~\Cref{fig:bribe_interface}, can be used to implement other known bribery attacks, such as a $\mathsf{PayToInclude}$ contract that pays proposers to include or censor specific transactions~\cite{DBLP:conf/sigecom/BergerFMS25,wahrstatter2024blockchain,wang2023blockchain}. \item[Game-Theoretic Extensions] Our analysis of the $\mathsf{PayToExit}$ market serves only as a starting point.
 Promising extensions include modeling temporal dynamics, variable bribes, and heterogeneous validators.
 Furthermore, formal game models for the $\mathsf{PayToAttest}$ and $\mathsf{PayToBias}$ attacks are needed to fully characterize the related economic incentives. \item[Attack Robustness vs. Inflation] While increasing protocol rewards through inflation could potentially deter bribery, the relationship between a cryptocurrency's monetary policy and its resilience to such economic attacks is not yet well understood and warrants further study. \end{description}

 \ifanonymous \else \paragraph{Acknowledgements.} We are grateful to Kaya Alptürer for insightful discussions and encouragement.
+We are thankful to the Financial Cryptography and Data Security 2026 reviewers for their constructive feedback that helped improve this manuscript.
 István András Seres was supported by the Ministry of Culture and Innovation and the National Research, Development, and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004).
 Balazs Pejo was supported by the European Union project RRF-2.3.1-21-2022-00004 within the framework of the Artificial Intelligence National Laboratory.
 Gergely Biczók was supported by Project no. 138903 of the Ministry of Innovation and Technology, Hungary, from the NRDI Fund, financed under the FK\_21 funding scheme. \fi